azdc-training-day4-lm/azdc-training-day4-lm.github.io/README.md

 # azdc-training-day4-lm.github.io
-Landing Page for azdc-training organization - have fun!
+Landing Page for azdc-training organization - have fun! hehe

 This is a sample README.md where you document your newly created Coding Dreams! 🧚‍♀️ 🧚‍♂️